mateus-rodriguess/django_api_challenge/README.md

     ```

 * Your application will be running on `http://127.0.0.1:8000`
 * There is a Postman collection that is in the repository, with all the routes mapped
-## production environment
+## Production environment
 Environment Variables
 Rename ```.env.dev ``` to ```.env``` and configure in django_challenge/settings.py:
  * SECRET_KEY